BBaysinger/bb-portfolio/docs/architecture-decisions.md

   - Script `cms-seedings/export-media.sh` converts PSDs → WebP and outputs to:
     - `cms-seedings/project-screenshots/*.webp`
     - `cms-seedings/project-thumbnails/*.webp`
-  - Script is location-independent and robust:
+  - Script is location-independent and reliable:
     - Reads from parent-level `_work` (relative to `cms-seedings`)
     - Writes into the `cms-seedings` folder
     - Supports ImageMagick v7 (`magick mogrify`) and v6 (`mogrify`)